LionSR/TeXRA/README.md

 7. Click "Execute" to run the AI-assisted agent
 8. Review the output in the newly created file

-Although GPT models are supported, we recommend using sonnet+ or opus for the best experience.
+Although many models are supported, we recommend using Anthropic sonnet+/opus or O1-series model for the best experience.

 ## Available Agentic agents